Shopify Next Generation Events: What's Changing and How to Migrate

 Update your idempotency and verification

 Idempotency keys change.
-Use Shopify-Webhook-Id from the Next Gen Events delivery — it's a composite of the underlying event and your subscription, unique per delivery.
+Use Shopify-Webhook-Id from the Next Gen Events delivery.
 Shopify-Event-Id identifies the underlying change and may appear across multiple subscriptions when a single change fires more than one.

 HMAC verification still applies.
-The same secret and X-Shopify-Hmac-Sha256 flow described in our API tutorial carries over.
+The same secret and X-Shopify-Hmac-Sha256 flow described in our API tutorial still applies.

 Plan for the download-envelope shape

-If your query could return significant data — deep variant lists, large metafields, rich HTML — your handler needs to handle both the inline payload and the payload_url envelope from the start.
-Don't bolt this on later.
+If your query could return significant data (like deep variant lists, large metafields, rich HTML, etc.) then your handler needs to handle both the inline payload and the payload_url envelope from the start.

 Receiving Next Generation Events with Hookdeck